-We come into contact with chemicals on a daily basis at home and at work.
+We come into contact with chemicals daily at home and work.
 Some of these chemicals are caustic and dangerous and can result in serious injuries or death if not handled correctly.
-Chemicals that spill and come into contact with your skin can cause second degree burns or worse, and chemical fumes, if inhaled, can cause catastrophic damage to your eyes, mucous membranes, and lungs.
+Chemicals that spill and come into contact with your skin can cause second-degree burns or worse, and chemical fumes, if inhaled, can cause catastrophic damage to your eyes, mucous membranes and lungs.
 Victims of chemical accidents will likely face a long and painful road to recovery.
 Chemical burns can require skin grafts and other major surgeries and can still result in disability and disfigurement.
 Internal injuries can be much more severe, if not fatal.
-When you or a loved one are injured in a chemical accident caused by another’s carelessness, the personal injury attorneys at Burnett Law, P.A. can help.
+When you or a loved one is injured in a chemical accident caused by another’s carelessness, the personal injury attorneys at Burnett Law, P.A., can help.

 Exposure to or contact with chemicals resulting in injury can occur under a variety of circumstances.
 Some of the more common include:

 - A truck accident where the truck was carrying a chemical.
 The chemical may have spilled on the roadway, causing injury and possible death to those exposed.
 Sometimes these chemicals can be extremely flammable, significantly increasing the risk of you suffering catastrophic injuries.

 - A careless coworker may be working with a dangerous chemical and spill it on you, resulting in contact injuries like burns.
 If not treated promptly, the injuries can be exacerbated.
 It is vital that you receive proper treatment as sometimes chemicals can react negatively with water.

 - Some chemicals can conduct electricity, raising the risk of electrocution and associated injuries if you are exposed to a chemical while performing electrical work.